garrett-sutton/garrett-sutton.github.io/_drafts/vail.md

 After lunch, we headed back to the Blue Sky Basin.
 To get there, Grace and I took a run through Sun Up Bowl, up Sun Up Express, and down generally under the Tea Cup Express to arrive at Skyline Express.
-Others in our group took a long wavering route over with no lift but I believe with some pushing to get to the same spot.
-I only call this out because those others called out it was not a fun way.
+Others in our group took a long wavering route with no lift that required some pushing to get to the same spot.
+I only call this out because in hindsight, those others said avoiding the lift wasn't worth it.
 Grace and I enjoyed just making 2 runs of it.
 The snow was great along our path.

 This is when the real fun started.
 Seemingly on queue, it started nuking.
 We got a few laps in on Earl's Express Lift and then